entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 kind: "EntandoDatabaseService"
 apiVersion: "entando.org/v1alpha1"
 metadata:
-  name: string, any K8s compliant name
+  name: string, any K8s-compliant name
   namespace: string, the namespace this DB is created in
 spec:
   dbms: string, one of Oracle, PostgreSQL or MySQL